feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### Setting up CI/CD to automatically update the registry

-We recommend typically setting up CI/CD to automatically run `feast plan` and `feast apply` when pull requests are opened / merged.&#x20;
+We recommend typically setting up CI/CD to automatically run `feast plan` and `feast apply` when pull requests are opened / merged.

 ### Setting up multiple environments

 Most teams will need to have a feature store deployed to more than one environment.
 There are two common ways teams approach this

 1. Have separate GitHub branches for each environment
-2. Have separate `feature_store.yaml` files that correspond to each environment&#x20;
+2. Have separate `feature_store.yaml` files that correspond to each environment

 For the second approach, we have created an example repository ([Feast Repository Example](https://github.com/feast-dev/feast-ci-repo-example)) which contains two Feast projects, one per environment.